Dealing with a counteroffer!

-At Sigma Recruitment we often find that candidates will receive a counter offer from their currently employer shortly after receiving an employment offer from another company.
-In our experience accepting a counter offer is usually a very bad career decision.
-Again in our experience candidates who accept a counter offer are looking to leave again with a 3 – 6 month period.
+At Sigma Recruitment, we often find that candidates will receive a counteroffer from their current employer shortly after receiving an employment offer from another company.
+In our experience accepting a counteroffer is usually a very bad career decision.
+Again in our experience, candidates who accept a counteroffer are looking to leave again with a 3 – 6 month period.

 - Your current employer is attempting to cover themselves.
-When you leave they lose money.
-When you leave your manager looks bad.
-Better to keep you on board until they can find a replacement.
+When you leave, they lose money.
+When you leave, your manager looks terrible.
+Better to keep you onboard until they can find a replacement.

 - You become a trust risk to your current employer.
 You’ve threatened to leave once.
 It’s only a matter of time before you do it again, and smart companies won’t allow themselves to be put in this situation.
 You will never be perceived the same to them once you’ve threatened to leave and decided to stay.

 - The reasons for you wanting to leave will still remain, even if they are temporarily shaded.
-Employers tend to overpromise and under deliver when it come to changes promised as part of a counter offer.
+Employers tend to overpromise and under deliver when it comes to changes promised as part of a counteroffer.